karthik0010/Assure-Documentation-2/5-Test Case/1-Test Case Page.md

 ### Finding the Right Test Case

 1. **Applying Filters**:
-   Narrow down your search by using filters based on modules, submodules, maintainers, or tags.
+   Narrow down your search by using filters based on maintainers or tags.

    ![Filters](./TestcaseImages/Na1.png)